We are a team within the Ethereum Foundation focused on making privacy-preserving reads of Ethereum data practical and accessible.

 Focus

-Privacy of “who” — Through TorJS and network-level anonymization, we ensure servers cannot learn who is making the request.
+2. Privacy of “who” — Through TorJS, which at its core uses Arti adapted to WASM, we ensure servers cannot learn who is making the request (network-level anonymization).